Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 One particular framed piece caught my eye—a plug from Pollard Pools representing a business run by none other than Jason's grandfather—a subtle nod towards work, craft, and continuity across time periods symbolizing family legacies.

-“This is where you raise your glass honoring ancestors,” says Jason—feeling precisely like such indeed!
+“This is where you raise your glass honoring ancestors,” says Jason.
+And standing there, surrounded by their stories on the walls, it truly feels like exactly that.

 History, Heritage, and the Name “Sycamore Canyon”